 - 3. Discussion with the Executive Director.
 The EDRC shall present a summary of their findings to the Executive Director at least five days before the Presentation to Cabinet to allow the Executive Director to prepare a response before that meeting.
 The Executive Director’s responses shall be included in the Cabinet Report.

 - 4. Report to Cabinet.
 The interviews and surveys shall be combined by the EDRC into a report for Cabinet to be delivered no later than the Cabinet meeting preceding the final regular Board Meeting of the Spring semester.
 The report should highlight both the strengths and weaknesses of the ED, as well as suggest areas for improvement.

-- In a closed session, Cabinet will hear the report and question the report’s contents in order to evaluate the Executive Director.
-Based on the report, Cabinet shall recommend either 1) A pay increase or bonus for the Executive Director, 2) No change to the Executive Director’s pay, or 3) The removal of the Executive Director.
-If the ED’s performance is deemed satisfactory, Cabinet shall produce a list of specific Yearly Goals for the Executive Director.
-These goals shall then be approved by Cabinet and sent to Board.
-After this meeting, the President shall summarize the contents of the original report and the discussion at Cabinet to share with the Board.
+- In a closed session, In a closed session, Cabinet will hear the report and question the report’s contents in order to evaluate the Executive Director.
+Based on the report, Cabinet shall recommend either 1) A pay increase or bonus for the Executive Director, 2) No change to the Executive Director’s pay, or 3) whether or not a performance improvement plan is needed.

 I.C.13.
 MINUTES AND RECORDS

 - 13.01 That Committee and Board minutes follow the format specified by the Chair.

 - 13.02 All motions passed on the Consent Calendar shall be explicitly listed in the minutes of the meeting of the Board.

 - 13.03 Cabinet actions that pass, fail, or refer motions must be published before the next board meeting so the Board may be aware of all decisions and have the opportunity to discuss them, if it so desires.